bsguedes/bot-finder-core/README.md

 { 'vision': (VisionObject) }
 ```

-Where `VisionObject` is an integer 2D array, indexed first by `x` then by `y`, containing what the bot currently sees.
+Where `VisionObject` is an integer 2D array, indexed first by `x` then by `y`, containing what the bot currently sees. **Your player will always be in the center of the square**.
 Each field has these possible values:

 ```
 -1: darkness (your sight does not reach the corners of the square)